FUSION: Forecast-Embedded Agent Scheduling with Service Incentive Optimization over Distributed Air-Ground Edge Networks: Offline Stage: Forecasting-Driven Contracting and AP Deployment

-where~(\ref{9b}) ensures that each ES is matched with (at most) an AP, (\ref{9c}) enforces the binary nature of $x^\mathrm{Off}_{i,k}$, and (\ref{9d}) guarantees that the promised resources in signed contracts do not exceed the supply of each AP $v_k$.
-Problem $\bm{\mathcal{F}}^{(\mathrm{I})}$ is an NP-hard mixed-integer linear programming (MILP) problem~\cite{AUCTION,NP} that involves both discrete (e.g., $x^\mathrm{Off}_{i,k})$ and continuous variables (e.g., $\mathbb{C}_{i,k}^{\mathrm{E\leftrightarrow V}}$).
-To tackle this problem, we first note that the quality of any auction-based solution fundamentally depends on how accurately the future resource usage can be predicted.
-Motivated by this, in the following, we first develop Pro-LNN to estimate the spatio-temporal demands of ESs; then, based on these forecasts, we design eACO-VRP to plan APs' service routes and recommend suitable ES sets.
-Building on these two components, we finally design the Off-AIC$^2$ that determines the winning ES-AP association pairs together with their contracts.
+where~(\ref{9b}) ensures that each ES is matched with (at most) an AP, (\ref{9c}) enforces the binary nature of $x^\mathrm{Off}_{i,k}$, and (\ref{9d}) guarantees that the promised resources in signed contracts do not exceed the supply of each AP $v_k$. { Problem $\bm{\mathcal{F}}^{(\mathrm{I})}$ represents a combinatorial mixed-integer optimization problem~\cite{AUCTION,NP} involving binary ES--AP assignment variables, continuous contract variables, and route-feasibility constraints.
+The problem becomes computationally challenging because ES--AP matching, service quantities, prices, and AP routes are tightly coupled.} To tackle this, we first note that the quality of any auction-based solution fundamentally depends on how accurately the future resource usage can be predicted. {Motivated by this, we hereafter develop Pro-LNN to estimate the spatio-temporal demands of ESs; then, based on these forecasts, we design eACO-VRP to plan APs' service routes and recommend suitable ES sets.
+Building on these two components, we finally design the Off-AIC$^2$ that determines the winning ES-AP association pairs together with their contracts.}